GiulioSamp/APLProject-AutoParking/README.md

 a C++ Server to manage users subscriptions in a SQL DB, monitoring parking floors/spots

-a Python Client for administration purposes, usable only by the system administrators
+a Python Client for administration purposes, usable only by the system's administrators